BSidesPDX/bsidespdx.org/events/2024/schedule.md

 }

 </style>
-The following schedule is not final and is still subject to changes
+The following schedule is final... but is still subject to changes.
 <br>

 <table width="100%">